-Whether you’ve been denied or are planning on checking if you prequalify for a credit card, it’s helpful to perform several practices that can give you an idea of your likelihood to qualify for some cards versus others.
-Here are a few things you should do:
+Whether you’ve been denied or are planning on checking if you prequalify for a credit card, it’s helpful to do a little homework first, for example:

 - Check your credit score in advance.
 A great way to see where you stand in terms of your credit is to check your credit score.
 This will give you an idea of what credit cards you may qualify for.
-There are many resources you can use to get your credit score for free, such as the Discover Scorecard.
+There are many resources you can use to get your FICO® Score for free, such as the Discover Scorecard.

 - Improve your credit.
 If you have poor credit, chances are you most likely won’t qualify for a credit card.
 A good way to improve your credit is to apply for a secured card.
-With a secured card, you can build credit with $10 a month, as long as you practice responsible credit behavior.
+With a secured card, you are required to put up a deposit, which serves as your credit line.
 Another option is to become an authorized user on someone’s account.
-This has the potential to allow you to piggyback off of someone else’s good credit — as long as they are responsible.
-Once your credit score rises, you can check if you prequalify for credit card offers.
+This has the potential to allow you to piggyback off of someone else’s good credit — as long as they are responsible card users.
+Once your credit score rises, you can check if you prequalify for a credit card offer of your own.